-Day to Day Management
+Day-to-Day Management

-DSDT's respective School Director is responsible for day-to-day management, including, overseeing an inventory of physical resources and technical equipment, ensuring regular maintenance of facilities, supervising IT infrastructure, and monitoring the functionality and safety of all equipment.
-Routine checks for data safety and security are conducted to ensure any technological issues are promptly addressed.
+Each campus's School Director is responsible for the day-to-day management of physical resources on their respective campus.
+This includes maintaining an inventory of equipment, scheduling regular maintenance, and ensuring the safety of the physical building.
+Routine checks are conducted to monitor safety and security, and any concerns are promptly addressed to minimize disruption to instructional or operational activities.